Frequently Asked Questions

 - Latecomers please report to the area in which you were instructed to, and there will be a volunteer to lead you to a marshal who will get you seated on the floor.
 Where do we direct students with accessibility accommodations?

-- All students with special needs should to report to the Pete McDavid Lounge.
+- All students who require special assistance should to report to the Pete McDavid Lounge.
 There will be volunteers to escort and assist them to the floor.

 Where is the elevator to get to The Pit floor?